florian-beetz/bachelor-thesis/thesis.md

 With the latest major addition -- the Java Platform Module System (+JPMS) -- many Java developers have to cope with breaking changes in the platform.

-In this thesis, the challenges when migrating to +JPMS were analyzed.
+In the first part of this thesis, the challenges when migrating to +JPMS were analyzed.
 First the open source application JabRef was migrated to Java 9.
 While there were also some problems with the access of internal ++API in the Java Development Kit (+JDK), the main problem when upgrading to Java 9 is the